-7.1.30 The links between actively growing food and health and well-being are well established.
+- 7.1.28 The links between actively growing food and health and well-being are well established.
 Allotments are highly valued by the local residents that use them, and there are waiting lists for the more popular (easily accessible) allotment sites in Hexham.
-Since 2012 there have been consistently more people waiting for allotments than allotments available.
+Since 2012 there have been consistently more people waiting for allotments than allotments available. - 7.1.29 The National Allotment Society (NSALG) recommends a minimum provision of 2 standard size allotments (250 square metres) per 100 households.
+At 2011, Hexham had 6017 households.
+There are currently 88 full size allotment units in Hexham.
+This equates to a deficit of approximately 30 allotment units for the town at present.
+This deficit is borne out by the long waiting lists for allotments.